Table of Contents

 ‘Labor’ instead of ‘Mecha’

-The term ‘labor’ is the primary term used for the machines that would be referred to as ‘mecha’, ‘mechs’ or ‘robo’Y) in the primary world.
+The term ‘labor’ is the primary term used for the machines that would be referred to as ‘mecha’, ‘mechs’ or ‘robo’AG) in the primary world.
 I imagine most people don’t question this all that much, but as is usual for me, I thought about it.

 At what point did the term ‘labor’ become the standard term for these machines?
 The word ‘robo’, which I assume had existed since the 70s at least, had apparently been usurped in its entirety by ‘labor’.
 Additionally, why is it that the term ‘labor’ became the standard?